Dynamic model of tissue electroporation on the basis of biological dispersion and Joule heating

-The upper and lower boundaries of the geometry were defined as terminal and ground (Dirichlet boundary condition).
-One lateral boundary was used to rotate the geometry and the other as insulation (Neumann boundary condition).
+The boundary conditions were defined as follows.
+A lateral boundary of the entire geometry was used for the axisymmetric rotation.
+For electrical analysis, the boundaries of one electrode were defined as terminal and those of the other as ground (Dirichlet boundary condition).
+For electrical and thermal analysis, the external boundaries of the geometry were defined as electrical and thermal insulating, respectively (Neumann boundary condition).
+The COMSOL's multiphysics module automatically provided the electrical information as input for thermal analysis, all domains were considered as Joule heating source.
+The initial temperature was \qty{20}{\celsius}.

 The input voltage followed the experimental signal.
 The mesh was created with the COMSOL mesh creation tool using finer resolution.
 The final mesh resulted in 736 domain elements.
 We used the intermediate generalised-$\alpha$ method to adjust the time step to improve convergence.
 The intermediate generalised-$\alpha$ method allows the solver to strictly decrease the time step.
 The maximum time step was established at \qty{0.1}{\micro\second} in the transition regions and at \qty{1}{\micro\second} otherwise.